A 2017 status review report conducted on a petition from the Center for Biological Diversity (CBD)…

 - Management of highly migratory species, such as Pacific bluefin tuna, is complicated because they migrate thousands of miles across oceans and international borders and are fished by many nations.

 - Effective conservation and management of these resources requires international cooperation as well as strong domestic management.
-The U.S. continues to encourage reductions in harvest to end international overfishing and begin a long-term rebuilding of the population.
+The United States continues to encourage harvest levels internationally that end overfishing and rebuild the population.

 - Two international organizations, the Inter-American Tropical Tuna Commission (IATTC) and the Western and Central Pacific Fisheries Commission (WCPFC), manage this fishery internationally.
 Working with the U.S. Department of State, NOAA Fisheries domestically implements the IATTC and WCPFC conservation and management measures.